With a digital marketing strategy tailored to your business size, you can set yourself up to stand out — and see massive returns.

 - Both internal (linking elsewhere on your site) and external links in the copy

 - Short, easy-to-digest paragraphs

-- Focus on educating and helping your audience: Shareable content is often about solving a problem, answering a question, or evoking emotion.
-The best content is helpful and empathetic, not merely self-promotional.
-Do what you can to offer useful tips and insights with tangible actions and an immediate value.
-When you have content that resonates with your customers and prospects, sharing can skyrocket.
+Focus on educating and helping your audience – Shareable content is often about solving a problem, answering a question, or evoking emotion.
+The best content is helpful and empathetic, not merely self-promotion.
+Offer useful tips and insights with tangible actions and immediate value.
+When you have content that resonates, sharing can skyrocket.

-- Include share buttons: This may seem obvious, but one of the quickest ways to make your content more shareable is by adding share buttons.
-These are tools you can embed into your posts that allow the reader to share the content on social media with just a few clicks.
+Include share buttons – This may seem obvious, but one of the quickest ways to make your content more shareable is by adding share buttons.
+These are tools you can embed into your posts that allow the reader to share the content on social media channels or via email with just a few clicks.

 Inserting well-designed infographics and high-quality images into your content not only makes it more easily digestible, but it also looks more authoritative, cohesive, and professional.